Choosing an Astrophotography Telescope: My Top 5

 The manufacturers of these refractors refer to APO’s as ultra-high contrast.
 They all include light baffles inside of the lens cell to reject stray light.

-A field-flattener and/or reducer may be required for a completely flat field of view to the edge of the frame.
-For each of the models below, I will list the recommended field flattener/reducer to go along with it.
+A field flattener and/or reducer may be required to achieve a completely flat field of view to the edge of the frame.
+I will list the recommended field flattener/reducer for each of the models below.

 The Best Astrophotography Telescope for a Beginner